MariaDB/mariadb-docker/README.md

 `_xxx` functions are intended for internal use and may be changed in the future.
 If you write a shell function that might be useful to a `/docker-entrypoint-initdb.d` script to use, prefix it with `docker_` and it will be considered a stable script interface.

 If you need a change to occur in a specific major version only, change the `update.sh` script to ensure that its `Dockerfile` / `docker-entrypoint.sh` generates version-specific changes.

+#### Branches

+There are two permanent branches:
+* master - changes that work with the currently released MariaDB packages go here.
+* next - changes that work with currently unreleased MariaDB code changes, including unreleased MariaDB versions.

+The "next" branch may be rebased on master occasionally and will be used in the [buildbot testing](https://buildbot.mariadb.org/#/builders/amd64-rhel8-dockerlibrary).

 ### Testing Changes